sagarabilly/nvim-config/README.md

 # nvim-config
 This is a neovim configuration file
-It is slightly modified from the nvim-kickstart.
+It is slightly modified from the famous kickstart.nvim repository.

 ## Note:
 1. Make sure you have installed all the dependencies including: